Samrudh9/Career-Recommendation-demo/README.md

 - Build a Flask-based web application for user interaction.
 - Display the top 3–5 career suggestions with brief descriptions.
 - Deploy the system using Replit or PythonAnywhere.
+- Parse resume documents (DOCX format only) for automated skill extraction.

 ## 🧪 Methodology